Last Updated on June, 2025

 At this point, every dog owner knows about PetSafe and their reliability when it comes to pet-related products, and their first shot at a GPS fence does not disappoint either.

-First of all, this is probably one of the few cheapest dog fences that actually work, yes, far cheaper than both Halo and Spoton, and the cherry on top is that you don’t need a subscription to use the collar.
+First of all, this is probably one of the few cheapest dog fences that actually work.
+Yes, far cheaper than both Halo and Spoton.
+I already tried out the subscription free Guardian, and it did a great job, I’d say that was the best subscription free GPS fence, but, it’s no longer available.

 So, with that said, here’s what you need to know about the PetSafe Guardian®.